How to Make the Best Los Angeles 10 Day Itinerary Ever

 You can go up and tour the Church of Scientology and maybe even join, if you have the right energy or something.
 But, when was the last time you went to the beach?
 Venice Beach is one of the main hubs of activity, where you’ll meet all sorts of fun and eccentric types.
 For something more secluded, head down to Malibu for the Point Dume State Beach.

-We’re almost at the end of our journey together.
+We’re almost at the end of our Los Angeles 10 day itinerary.
 You don’t live here, go home.
 With that spirit in mind, take a trip outside the city to Santa Catalina Island or trek through the Joshua Tree National Park, with the songs from the eponymous U2 album running through your head.

 Ok, ok, they’ve suffered enough, haven’t they?
 Just when the kids have given up all hope and are packing their stuff for the plane home, you pull a surprise and deliver them all their dreams at once (or so the adverts tell us): Disneyland.
 Or Universal Studios.
 Or the Six Flags Magic Mountain.
 Or the Knott’s Berry Farm.
 Or…I could go on all day.
 You probably couldn’t, so choose one.